DatTVu/currencyexchangefrontend/README.md

    main.
 4. [BUG][high][FrontEnd] Web doesn't work yet.
 Since CORS hasn't been enable.
 So web browser <br/>
    can't make request to the backend.
+5. [BUG][high][FrontEnd][BackEnd] Refactor and keep credentials/access key in .env file or use AWS KMS to manage it for us.
+Currently the credentails and keys in code are dummy.
+They are not real.

 # Future Plan and Suggestion: